Jump to content

 • Closing the floating window pauses playback and prevents it from automatically reappearing until the next user-initiated play.

-• The floating window retains its size and position per player via local storage.
+• The floating window stores its size and position for each player in local storage.

 DASH + HLS + MP4 fallback

-To ensure maximum device compatibility, provide all three formats:
+To ensure maximum device compatibility, serve all three formats:

 <video data-vidply width="800" height="450" poster="preview.jpg">